snl-dakota/dakota/docs/user/usingdakota/studytypes/optimization.rst

    to the relative scaling of problem inputs and outputs, and this feature can help.

+..
+   TODO:
+   % \item {\bf Solvers in shared libraries}: On computer systems that
+   %   permit use of shared libraries (most modern systems), Dakota can
+   %   avail itself of optimization solvers contained in shared libraries.
+   %   This is a first step toward allowing optional parts of Dakota, such
+   %   as proprietary solvers, to be accessed from shared
+   %   libraries.

 The Advanced Methods Chapter `[adv_meth] <#adv_meth>`__ offers details on the following component-based meta-algorithm approaches: